Band spectrum singularities for Schr\"odinger operators: Dispersion Surfaces of Schr o dinger Operators: General Theory

-near some quasi-momentum $K \in \RR^n$ for generic values of $z$, where we continue to assume that $K$ together with a subgroup $G_0$ of $G$ satisfy \ref{assump:3}.
-Our strategy relies on the four key lemmas stated below; their proofs are postponed to Section \ref{sec:4.5}.
+Our goal is to describe the structure of dispersion relations of $H_z$ near some quasi-momentum $K \in \mathbb{R}^n$ for generic values of $z$, where we continue to assume that $K$ together with a subgroup $G_0$ of $G$ satisfy Assumption \ref{assump:3}.
+The introduction of the parameter $z$ does not change the fact that, for $z \in \mathbb{R}$, $H_z$ is a self-adjoint unbounded operator on $L^2_k$ with compact resolvent (see section \ref{sec:3.1}).
+Since $\dom H_z = H^2_k$ is independent of $z$ and $H_z \phi$ is linear in $z$ for any $\phi \in H^2_k$, it follows that $H_z$ is a self-adjoint holomorphic family of type (A), as per Definition \ref{def:typeA}, and thus we can apply Theorem \ref{thm:typeA} and Proposition \ref{prop:stronger}.

+Building upon this, our strategy relies on the four key lemmas stated below, of which Theorem \ref{thm:1new} is an immediate consquence; their proofs are postponed to Section \ref{sec:4.5}.
 We will start with a result of eigenvalues of $-\Delta$ on $L^2_K$.